 In the summer of 2006 the international coaching business of which I was then an associate asked me what I was doing in the client ‘chemistry meetings’ they sent me to.
 They asked because I had an unusually high success rate.
 In fact I found that every client I went to meet appointed me and this was beginning to raise questions.
 That led me to reflect on what it was going on and I began to share those reflections in informal conversations and peer group discussions.

-I had often thought of writing and so decided to try and express my thoughts on the subject of first meetings online, the first piece of serious writing I had ever attempted, long before my book ‘Systemic Coaching & Constellations.’
+I had a thought about writing and so decided to try and express my thoughts on the subject of first meetings online.
+This was the first piece of ‘proper’ writing I had ever attempted, long before my first book ‘Systemic Coaching & Constellations.’
 So, even though this writing is now over ten years old (only the website design is new) I hope you find it offers a useful stimulus to your own thinking and approach.